xahinds2/6.movie-recommender-xahinds2/README.md

 1. Dataset : ML systems need data that has been imported from [Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).
 2. Strategy : Implemented content-based filtering strategy.
-3. Analysis and Data Preprocessing : Based on our model features like keywords, cast, genres & director are preprocessed for maximum efficiency.
+3. Analysis and Data Preprocessing : Based on our model, features like keywords, cast, genres & director are preprocessed for maximum efficiency.
 4. Model : Cosine similarity is a metric used to measure how similar two items are.
 Mathematically, it measures the cosine of the angle between two vectors projected in a multi-dimensional space.
-The output value ranges from 0–1.